-- i) Every competitor, whatever his/her nationality, shall have the right to appeal (subject to leave to appeal having been granted) against any sentence or decision pronounced on him/her or affecting them by the Stewards of the Meeting except those decisions referred to in the present rules as being definite and final. - ii) Any person or body subject to a decision of MSA has the right of appeal against such decision, subject to the provisions of GCR 208 (ix) (subject to leave to appeal having been granted). - iii) Where the decision on appeal concerns a competitor, licensed by a foreign club, the appeal may be carried to the FIA, FIM or CIK as the case may be, but only by the ASN or FMN which issued the licence.
+- i) Every competitor, whatever his/her nationality, shall have the right to appeal against any sentence or decision pronounced on him/her or affecting them by the Stewards of the Meeting except those decisions referred to in the present rules as being definite and final. - ii) Any person or body subject to a decision of MSA has the right of appeal against such decision, subject to the provisions of GCR 208 (ix). - iii) Where the decision on appeal concerns a competitor, licenced by a foreign club, the appeal may be carried to the FIA, FIM or CIK as the case may be, but only by the ASN or FMN which issued the licence.